Facebook Enforces HTTPS - Developer's Thoughts

 Application Infrastructure

-So, I handle secured connection with Load Balancer and the application doesn’t even know about existing of https connection.
+So, I handle the secure connection with a load balancer and the application doesn’t even know about the existence of the HTTPS connection.
 It just works.
+But locally developers don’t have a load balancer and it’s okay to communicate with the application over HTTP.

 🔥 Facebook burn in Hell! 🔥